Rise Accessibility Best Practices

 Continue buttons and next lesson links

-If you do not include a Continue button at the end of a lesson, Rise will automatically add a link to the next lesson.
+If you do not include a Continue button at the end of a lesson, Rise will automatically include, at the end of the lesson, a link to the next lesson.
+This should be easier for screen reader users to understand and operate, as it represents a hyperlink performing a behavior — navigation — commonly associated with, and expected from, hyperlinks.

 Disable zoom image